ivaleraM/GLFM/README.md

 You can use GLFM from within Matlab or Python.
 Below we show an example of how to call GLFM for matrix completion and data exploration of a given dataset.
+For mode details on the functions and data structures, please refer respectively to the documentation

 Calling from Matlab
 -------------------